Documentation Index

 Transport protocol for MCP communication.Options:

-• http - For browser and network clients.
-Starts HTTP server with MCP endpoint, admin console, and API.
+http - For browser and network clients.
+Starts HTTP server with MCP endpoint, workbench, and API.

 # stdio (default) - for Claude Desktop, Claude Code, Cursor